 I headed first to the small red hut near the tracks to divest myself of my luggage (“just ring the bell and someone will show up in a few minutes,” the woman in the little tourist office told me).
 It cost 40 crowns (about $6.50) per person which I happily paid before wandering off to investigate the souvenir shops.
 Not seeing much I took a walk and then came back to the little museum near the station where while awaiting the train I learned a bit of history about the the building of the railway.

-One of the things that make the trip so rewarding is your proximity to the incredible landscape.
+One of the things that make this Norway in a Nutshell trip so rewarding is your proximity to the incredible landscape.
 While on the previous train, as well as the bus and ferry, we viewed the magnificent Nordic scenery from afar; the Fläm Railway brought us right into it.

-The train was comfortable and, as on the ferry, there were TV screens in each car that showed our location as we made our way around curves and switchbacks as we moved further up the mountainside, stopping en route at Kjosfossen Waterfall, which has a free-fall of 305 feet alongside the tracks.
+The train was comfortable and, as on the earlier part of the tour on the ferry, there were TV screens in each car that showed our location as we made our way around curves and switchbacks as we moved further up the mountainside, stopping en route at Kjosfossen Waterfall, which has a free-fall of 305 feet alongside the tracks.

 But to tell you the truth, at that moment I would have gladly hopped back aboard the Flämsbana for a ride down to the fjord.